 Treat yourself to an anti-inflammatory Honey Turmeric Smoothie with a refreshing blend of mango, carrots, orange, ginger, turmeric and honey.
-Your immune system will enjoy the nourishment in this bright, delicious honey turmeric smoothie too!
+Your immune system will enjoy the nourishment in this bright, delicious turmeric smoothie recipe too!

 In addition, this is a super simple, tasty and filling smoothie.

-How to use fresh turmeric in smoothies?
+How to use Fresh Turmeric in Smoothies

 First, cut the skin from the flesh with a paring knife.
 Alternately, you can also use the spoon method.
 Apply gentle pressure with the edge of spoon to scrape off the turmeric skin.

 After that, slice 1-inch of turmeric and drop into your blender to do the rest.